 The Groves, River Dee, Chester

-Prizes will be given for the best interpretation of the theme, ”Great Sporting Events”, Most Innovative, Titanic (the ultimate sinker) and the three fastest time classifications of ‘Overall’, ‘Ladies’, and ‘Hostelry, so please specify your classification on the entry form.
+Prizes will be given for the best interpretation of the theme, ”Chester Transport and Heritage Through the Ages”, Most Innovative, Titanic (the ultimate sinker) and the three fastest time classifications of ‘Overall’, ‘Ladies’, and ‘Hostelry, so please specify your classification on the entry form.

 What Is The Raft Race

 The Chester Raft Race is an annual charity event taking place every July on the River Dee in Chester and organised by the Rotary Club of Chester.
 The rafts race against the clock over an approximate 400 Meter course, starting by the rowing club, passing under the pedestrian Suspension Bridge to a finish indicated on the north bank of the river by Recorder’s steps and just above the weir.
 Although the race is over at this point, the rafts then have to retrace their route back to the launch area on the meadows with what is left of their raft and crew.

 Make It a Party on The Meadows

 Reserved Hospitality Areas on The Meadows are available for Chester Charity Raft Race 2019.

 The cost of a standard (smallest) plot 10 metres by 20 metres is £350